Latent Reasoning in TRMs is Secretly a Policy Improvement Operator: Experiments

 The results are presented in Table \ref{tab:performance} and Figure \ref{fig:comparison}.
 As shown, for the compact model we dramatically outperform the original TRM.
 This shows that for TRM, latent reasoning steps are important.
 We reduced the total number of latent steps nine times and achieved a significant improvement in performance.
 However, explicit supervision of each step can overcome this drawback by simplifying the task for the TRM, meaning that longer latent reasoning is unnecessary.
 Furthermore, our medium model outperforms the medium TRM and achieves results comparable to the original TRM.

-\textbf{Shaped credit assignment across supervision steps.} In baseline TRM, every step is trained directly against $\mathbf{y}^\star$, leaving it to the model to discover a self-improvement curriculum DIS supplies \emph{explicit} intermediate targets $\{\mathbf{y}^{\dagger}_s\}$, aligning the step-$s$ gradients with a concrete improvement objective.
+\textbf{Shaped credit assignment across supervision steps.} In baseline TRM, every step is trained directly against $\mathbf{y}^\star$, leaving it to the model to discover a self-improvement curriculum DIS supplies \emph{explicit} intermediate targets $\{\mathbf{y}^{\dagger}_s\}$, aligning the step-$s$ gradients with a concrete improvement.

 This reduces the burden on the latent state $\mathbf{z}$ to implicitly encode a stepwise plan and can accelerate optimization in scarce-data regimes, where TRM has been shown to be the most effective.
 DIS retains TRM’s minimal two-feature interface $(\mathbf{y},\mathbf{z})$, single tiny network reused for both updates, and the schedule of $T{-}1$ no-grad cycles followed by one grad cycle.
 It inherits the simplicity advantages of TRM while changing only the supervision signal.

 \textbf{Compute and stability.} With a monotone schedule, DIS turns each supervision step into a measurable sub-goal.
-We preserves TRM’s compute profile per step (one gradient-bearing recursion cycle) and and avoid HRM/TRM-style ACT.
+We preserve the TRM’s compute profile per step (one gradient-bearing recursion cycle) and avoid HRM/TRM-style ACT.
 If targets are generated offline, the runtime overhead is negligible; if produced online (e.g., by a teacher model), they can be cached or amortized across epochs.
 For training we used the same 4 \texttt{GPU H100} setting as TRM, but learning takes $\approx 40$ hours against $72$ in TRM.